 Blackadder: No you won't, you'll die and be buried! [throws knife]

 Blackadder: Strange man.

 - Although, in point of fact, they do meet again after that.
-That time Buffy kills his new vampiric wife, and he runs off again, without any threats.
+That time Buffy kills his new vampiric wife, and he runs off again after a muttered, "Later".
 Maybe he'll be back in the comics.

 - He is, in "Chaos Bleeds".
 This time he yells "We're not done, traitor!" at Spike as he's pulled back into an alternate dimension.